macarooni-man/auto-mcs/amscript-docs.md

 Returns [**PlayerScriptObject**](#PlayerScriptObject) on match, else `None`.
 Only returns the first match.

+> Note: In versions prior to 1.13, `selector` can only be a username

 **Accepted parameters**:
 | Parameter | Description |
 | --- | --- |